Types of wood finishes - Roble.Store

 Linseed oil

-Appearance: Enhances natural appearance, creates a warm yellow glow, and darkens with age.
+Appearance: enhances natural appearance, creates a warm yellow glow and darkens with age.

-linseed oil
+flaxseed oil

 Danish oil

-It is a mixture or oil (usually boiled linseed oil or tung oil), varnish, and thinner.
-Danish oil offers better surface protection than plain oil wood finishes.
-It is easy to apply and moderately durable.
-TOIt carries protection both indoors and outdoors.
+It is a mixture or oil (usually boiled linseed oil or tung oil), varnish and thinner.
+Danish oil offers better surface protection than simple oil-based wood finishes.
+It is easy to apply and moderately durable.It providesprotection both indoors and outdoors.

-Appearance: improves natural appearance.
+Appearance: enhances natural appearance.

 Ideal for: wooden utensils and handles, indoor and outdoor furniture.